DHTMLX/gantt-docs/data/desktop/date_format.md

 <br>
 <br>
 - **%W** - the ISO-8601 week number of the year.
 Weeks start on Monday;
+- **%w** - the week number, weeks start either on Monday or on Sunday depending on the value of the api/gantt_start_on_monday_config.md config property
 <br>
 <br>
 - **%d** - the day as a number with a leading zero ( _01 to 31_ );